Reykjavík Theatre Company

-The Reykjavík Theatre Company (RTC) was founded in 1897 when two existing companies in Reykjavík combined, performing in the then newly built Iðnó (Craftsmens' House).
+The Reykjavík Theatre Company (RTC, Leikfélag Reykjavíkur) was founded in 1897 when two existing companies in Reykjavík combined, performing in the then newly built Iðnó.
 With Indriði Einarsson (1851–1939) as its director, RTC became the fertile ground in which Iceland's professional theatre developed.
-Einarsson's dedication to professional theatre champion Sigurður Guðmundsson's (1833–1874) vision of a permanent National Theatre was key in the evolution of Iceland's professional theatre.
+Einarsson's dedication to professional theatre champion 's (1833–1874) vision of a permanent National Theatre was key in the evolution of Iceland's professional theatre.